 Nonmonetary assistance is reported in the schedule at fair market value of the commodities received and disbursed.
 Monies are commingled with State grants.
 It is assumed federal monies are expended first.
-At June 30, 2005, the District had immaterial food commodities in inventory recorded in the Food Service Fund.
+At June 30, 2006, the District had immaterial food commodities in inventory.